-The Group measures its business performance by various financial key performance indicators in terms of Gross Profit ratio ("GP ratio"), Net Profit ratio ("NP ratio"), Return on Equity ratio ("ROE ratio") and Net Gearing ratio ("NG ratio").
+The Group measures its business performance by various financial key performance indicators in terms of Gross Profit ratio ("GP ratio"), Net Profit ("NP ratio"), Return on Equity ratio ("ROE ratio") and Net Gearing ratio ("NG ratio").

 GP ratio measures the Group's ability to cover its operational expenses by its gross profit.
 The GP ratio is calculated as gross profit divided by sales.
-The Group's GP ratio was approximately 16.6% in the year of 2019 (2018: 16.9%).
-The Group has obtained a slightly lower GP ratio in the year of 2019, and is unable to cover its current year operational expenses.
-This indicates the Group should reduce its operating expenses significantly when the gross profit is comparatively lower than last year.
+The Group's GP ratio was approximately 15.0% in the year of 2020 (2019: 16.6%).
+The GP ratio is lower due to the increase in business portion of small tools and measuring which have lower profit margin than machinery business.
+This indicates the Group should increase the business portion of machinery business to obtain more profit margin.